thosgood/this-weeks-finds/markdown/151-200/week159.md

 defined using the usual action of the Lie algebra of the Lorentz group on spinors.

-Okay, now let\'s go back and think a minute about what the
-\"superconnection\" in Ling and Smolin\'s formulation of 11d supergravity is really like.
+Okay, now let's go back and think a minute about what the "superconnection" in Ling and Smolin's formulation of 11d supergravity is really like.
 If we work locally, we can think of this as a 1-form taking values in the super-Poincare algebra.
 Thus it really consists of 3 parts:

 a\) a 1-form taking values in the Lorentz Lie algebra so(10,1).
-This is secretly the \"spin connection\" in the usual formulation of 11d supergravity, as described last week.
+This is secretly the "spin connection" in the usual formulation of 11d supergravity, as described last week.

-a\') a 1-form taking values in the translation Lie algebra R^11^.
-This is secretly the \"elfbein\" in the usual formulation of 11d supergravity, as described last week.
+a') a 1-form taking values in the translation Lie algebra R^11^.
+This is secretly the "elfbein" in the usual formulation of 11d supergravity, as described last week.

-a\'\') a 1-form taking values in the space of real spinors.
-This is just the \"gravitino\" in the usual formulation of 11d supergravity, as described last week.
+a'') a 1-form taking values in the space of real spinors.
+This is just the "gravitino" in the usual formulation of 11d supergravity, as described last week.

-So you see, this fancy-schmancy super-baloney really helps simplify our description of what\'s going on!
+So you see, this fancy-schmancy super-baloney really helps simplify our description of what's going on!

-I\'m getting a little worn out, so I\'ll just summarize the rest of the story.
+I'm getting a little worn out, so I'll just summarize the rest of the story.
 First, how do Ling and Smolin get their 11d topological field theory?
-Like I said, it\'s a kind of BF theory, where the Lagrangian is like tr(B \^ F).
+Like I said, it's a kind of BF theory, where the Lagrangian is like tr(B \^ F).
 But there are a bunch of F fields - i.e., curvatures - and thus a bunch of B fields.
-Namely, we\'ve got the curvature of the superconnection A, the curvature dC of the 3-form C, and the curvature dD of the 6-form D. And if you analyze it, the curvature of the superconnection consists of 3 separate parts.
+Namely, we've got the curvature of the superconnection A, the curvature dC of the 3-form C, and the curvature dD of the 6-form D. And if you analyze it, the curvature of the superconnection consists of 3 separate parts.
 So we really have five F